 MFA: Self-Enrollment: Android - Microsoft Authenticator App

-MFA Self-Enrollment Instructions: Android - Microsoft Authenticator app
+Multi-Factor Authentication Self-Enrollment Instructions: Android - Microsoft Authenticator application

 Please Note: